Peru flag

-Postal codes for Awajun range from 22860 to 22861 in San Martín, Rioja, Peru.
-The table below lists ZIP codes and postcodes for places within Awajun.
+Postal Codes (Códigos postales) for Awajun range from 22860 to 22861 in Rioja, San Martín, Peru.
+To find exact Postal Codes and postcodes within Awajun, choose from the districts below.

 Postal Codes for Places in Awajun